 History.-s.
 26, ch.
 28230, 1953; s.
 2, ch.
 61-119; s.
 19, ch.
 86-42; s.
 3, ch.
 88-185; s.
 954, ch.
 95-147; s.
 69, ch.
-99-1.
+99-1; s.
+88, ch.
+2024-140.

-185.31 Municipalities and boards independent of other municipalities and boards and of each other.- In the enforcement and interpretation of the provisions of this chapter for any municipality, chapter plan, local law municipality, or local law plan under this chapter, each municipality shall be independent of any other municipality, and the board of trustees of the municipality shall function for the municipality which they are to serve as trustees.
+185.31 Municipalities and boards independent of other municipalities and boards and of each other.-In the enforcement and interpretation of the provisions of this chapter for any municipality, chapter plan, local law municipality, or local law plan under this chapter, each municipality shall be independent of any other municipality, and the board of trustees of the municipal police officers' retirement trust fund of each municipality shall function for the municipality which they are to serve as trustees.
 Each board of trustees shall be independent of each municipality for which it serves as board of trustees to the extent required to accomplish the intent, requirements, and responsibilities provided for in this chapter.